lulu98/stock-analysis-tool/organization/backlog.md

 - rewrite the entire python code as classes not these functions
 - probably have to rewrite also test cases

+## Add jinja templating to json files

+- current state: I use a complicated mechanism with sed and regex
+- goal: use jinja templates in JSON files to avoid sed scheme
+- motivation: sed is complicated an no one understands anything when looking at the code 2 years later, with jinja can simply call python functions

+## Move testing environment into docker containers

+- current state: only unit tests, so it doesn't matter if I run it on the host directly or in a container
+- goal: put system tests in containers to avoid doing something wrong with the file system

+## Use docopt package in python code

+- current state: I parse the command line arguments
+- goal: use docopt python package
+- motivation: it's cleaner

 ## Automatically rank different stocks based on metrics

 - outcome: get list of interesting stocks